mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 Continuous integration is a controlled environment that tests software on each change to the code.
 My preferred continuous integration solution is [Travis](https://travis-ci.org).
 Their configuration files are intuitive, and they offer unlimited free builds for open-source projects.

-To get Travis to start building, I added [my fork of ingredient-phrase-tagger](https://github.com/mtlynch/ingredient-phrase-tagger) to Travis:
+To integrate with Travis, I added [my fork of ingredient-phrase-tagger](https://github.com/mtlynch/ingredient-phrase-tagger) and enabled builds:

 {% include image.html file="enable-travis.png" class="img-border" alt="Screenshot of enabling Travis" fig_caption="Enabling Travis builds for ingredient-phrase-tagger library" max_width="677px" %}

-Then I added a file called `.travis.yml`, which tells Travis how to build the library:
+Then, I created a file called `.travis.yml`, which told Travis how to build the library:

 {% include files.html title="travis.yml" language="yml" %}